smithy-lang/smithy-rs/design/src/rfcs/rfc0028_serialization_and_deserialization.md

 We considered serializing them as bytes, however, it could take some time for a stream to reach the end, and the resulting serialized data may be too big for itself to fit into the ram.
 Additionally, those data types are sometimes used to represent bi-directional data transfer, which is not serializable.

-Here is an example of struct with a field which comes with custom serialization/de-serialization logic.
+Here is an example of struct with a field that comes with custom serialization/de-serialization logic.
 ```rust
 #[allow(missing_docs)]
 #[cfg_attr(